Find Grad Schools

 17 Yearly Graduations

 The 8th most popular school in the country for natural resources management and policy majors who are seeking their master's degree is University of Hawaii at Manoa.
 Each year, around 18,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $11,304 per year, while in-state graduate students, on average, pay $15,600 per year.
 During the most recent year for which we have data, 17 people received their master's degree in natural resources management and policy from UH Manoa.
-Around 77% of these students were from an underrepresented racial-ethnic group, and 54% were women.
+About 83% of this group were women, and 72% were students from an underrepresented racial-ethnic group.

 #9